python/typing/docs/spec/concepts.rst

 type system for names or expressions whose type is not known statically.
 In Python, this type is spelled :ref:`Any`.
 Because :ref:`Any` indicates a statically-unknown type, the static type checker can't check type correctness of operations on expressions typed as :ref:`Any`.
-These operations are only dynamically checked, via the Python runtime's usual dynamic checking.
+These operations are dynamically checked, via the Python runtime's usual dynamic checking.

 The Python type system also uses ``...`` within :ref:`callable` and :ref:`Tuple